-The Learning and Skills Council (LSC) were abolished on 31 March 2010.
+The Learning and Skills Council (LSC) was abolished on 31 March 2010.
 It was responsible for funding and planning post-16 education and training in England.
-The LSC had 47 local offices known as Local Learning and Skills Councils (LLSCs).
+The LSC had 47 local offices, known as local learning and skills councils (LLSC).
 LLSC areas had a variety of local-authority-based constitutions and covered the whole of England.

 Further information on local learning and skills council

 The above constituencies (formally known as the Greater London Authority Assembly constituencies) were created in May 2000.
 There are currently 14 London Assembly constituencies, each consisting of groupings of either two or three London boroughs.
 They are used to elect members to the London Assembly which is part of the Greater London Authority (GLA).

 Further information on the GLA and Assembly constituencies